-A clinical trial is a research study that involves volunteers.
-These types of studies help doctors find better treatments and ways to prevent cancer and other diseases.
+A clinical trial is a research study that involves people.
+These studies help doctors find better ways to treat and prevent cancer and other diseases.

 Why are clinical trials done?

-Clinical trials are the main way that doctors find better treatments for diseases such as cancer.
-They also help doctors answer other questions, such as how to prevent disease or manage symptoms and side effects.
+Clinical trials are the main way that doctors find better treatments.
+There are clinical trials for cancer and other diseases.
+Clinical trials also help doctors learn how to prevent disease or treat symptoms and side effects.

-In the United States, the Food and Drug Administration (FDA) requires all new drugs and other treatments to be tested in clinical trials.
-This must happen before the FDA approves any new treatment for everyone to use.
+In the United States, the Food and Drug Administration (FDA) says new drugs and other treatments must be tested in clinical trials.
+This must happen before the FDA approves the drug or treatment for everyone to use.

-There are many clinical trials at a given time because doctors always need new information and ways of caring for people with cancer.
-If you or a loved one has cancer, joining a clinical trial may be an option.
-You might do this because you want to try a new drug or treatment.
-Or, you might do it because it helps doctors develop better treatments for the future.
+There are always many clinical trials going on.
+This is because doctors always need new information and ways of treating cancer.
+If you or a loved one has cancer, you might consider joining a clinical trial.
+You might do this to try a new drug or treatment.
+Or you might join one to help doctors develop better treatments for the future.